 The GBCT Trainee Scheme

-SOME INFORMATION ABOUT THE GBCT CAMERA TRAINEE PROGRAMME
+SOME INFORMATION ABOUT THE GBCT CAMERA TRAINEE SCHEME

-Depending on how buoyant the industry is, it usually takes about eighteen months to two years for trainees to get sufficient experience of working on a variety of productions – either feature film, television drama or commercials – before making a decision as to how, why and where they should go on to develop their careers.
-Most trainees move on to becoming 2nd AC’s/Clapper Loaders; others channel their energies into being DITs (digital imaging technicians), video assist operators or take electrical qualifications and move across to being electricians.
+Depending on how buoyant the industry is, it usually takes about eighteen months to two years for trainees to get sufficient experience of working on a variety of productions – including feature film, television drama or commercials – before making a decision as to how, why and where they should go on to develop their careers.
+Most trainees move on to becoming 2nd AC’s/Clapper Loaders; others through additional training, channel their energies into being DITs (digital imaging technicians), video assist operators or take electrical qualifications and move across to becoming electricians.
 Some trainees have been known to move into the documentary or factual entertainment side of the industry as Camera Assistants.
-Whilst others started their own companies shooting material for corporate and online content programmes.
-And a few have even gone on to be trainees for a further period of time in order to specialise in either shooting underwater or aerial camera work.
+Others have started their own companies shooting material for corporate and online content programmes.
+A few have even gone on to be trainees to specialise in either shooting underwater or aerial camera work.
 We are very pleased with how successful the Guild’s camera trainees are and even prouder to find many trainees applying to become full members of the Guild once they’ve achieved sufficient experience and credits as 2AC’s.

-There are no hard and fast rules to becoming a camera trainee – there are no boxes to tick that guarantee you a place except a proven interest in cinematography, and being technically competent; how to add up figures properly, a good work ethic, patience, nice manners, an ability to take/receive orders and to think out of the box occasionally!
-Having a good memory is essential; the ability to make good tea and coffee is of paramount importance!
+There are no hard and fast rules to becoming a camera trainee – there are no boxes to tick that guarantee you a place.
+But you must have a proven interest in the art and craft of cinematography, be technically competent and know how to add up figures properly!
+It’s also important to have a good work ethic, be a team player, have patience, nice manners and the ability to take/receive orders – even to think out of the box occasionally!
+Having a good memory is essential.
+The ability to make good tea and coffee is of paramount importance!

 All Trainee Grips are trained, monitored and assessed by the Grips Branch of BECTU